-This is especially true in the banking and financial services industry, where large sums of money are involved that attract cyber criminals, but also in emerging industries such as FinTech, IoT and blockchain, whose business models are heavily dependent on cryptography to provide the necessary security and privacy.
+This is especially true in the banking and financial services industry, where large sums of money attract cybercriminals, but also in emerging industries such as FinTech, IoT, and blockchain, whose business models are heavily dependent on cryptography to provide the necessary security and privacy.

 Developing New Cryptographic Applications

 Consequently, many organizations are developing new cryptographic applications, and with the need to be increasingly agile in today’s competitive markets, they need to do so at pace.
-However, the difficulty of scoping and delivering a cryptographic project increases with the number of actors and platforms it must accommodate; and if the project involves layering additional security onto a pre-existing system, without impacting either performance or availability, then the challenges are even greater.
+However, the difficulty of scoping and delivering a cryptographic project increases with the number of actors and platforms it must accommodate.
+If the project involves layering additional security onto a pre-existing system without impacting either performance or availability, then the challenges are even greater.
 The potential complexity of cryptographic project workflows is illustrated in Figure 1.

 Figure 1: Cryptography Development Project Workflows

-These workflows are likely to have multiple iterations, and it may prove practically impossible to achieve all the objectives within the constraints imposed.
-As a result, the use of cryptography often becomes, or is perceived as, responsible for holding up entire projects.
-Responding to these development challenges requires organizations to consider moving away from the project-by-project model and embrace a more proactive and sustainable approach to developing and managing cryptography.
+These workflows are likely to have multiple iterations, and it may prove impossible to achieve all the objectives within the imposed constraints.
+As a result, using cryptography often becomes, or is perceived as, responsible for holding up entire projects.
+Responding to these development challenges requires organizations to move away from the project-by-project model and embrace a more proactive and sustainable approach to developing and managing cryptography.

 Avoiding Choke Points with Crypto Service Gateway